|

 HRSA (Women’s Health Initiative) Recommendation

-The Women’s Preventive Services Initiative (WPSI) recommends that adolescent and adult women have access to the full range of contraceptives and contraceptive care to prevent unintended pregnancies and improve health outcomes.
+The Women’s Preventive Services Initiative (WPSI) recommends that adolescent and adult women have access to the full range of contraceptives and contraceptive care to prevent unintended pregnancies and improve birth outcomes.
 Contraceptive care includes screening, education, counseling, and provision of contraceptives (including in the immediate postpartum period).
 Contraceptive care also includes follow-up care (e.g., management, evaluation, and changes, including the removal, continuation, and discontinuation of contraceptives).

 There is a $0 copayment for all generic prescription contraceptives.
 If there is no generic in the class/subclass, then brand contraceptive is at $0 copayment.
 Emergency contraceptives for members who are less than 18 years old for Plan B and those who are less than 17 years old for Plan B One-Step if they present a prescription for coverage.